zachnudels/salience_priority_analysis/README.md

 the Anaconda download is the Spyder IDE which you can use to edit the python files in this package.

-Once you have downloaded Anaconda, you can perform the following steps to create the environment and install the required dependencies:
+Once you have downloaded Anaconda, you can perform the following steps in the Anaconda Prompt to create the environment and install the required
+dependencies:
 1. Create a new environment (called salience_priority_analysis) with ` conda create --name salience_priority_analysis --python=python3.9`
 2. Activate the environment with